Earthquake preparedness: Types of preparedness

+In museums and galleries, some types of waxes may be used to secure objects against earthquake damage.

 Achieving preparedness

 Levels of preparedness generally remain low, despite attempts to increase public awareness.

 Various methods exist to promote disaster preparedness, but they are rarely well documented and their efficacy is rarely tested.
 Hands on training, drills and face-to-face interaction have proven more successful at changing behaviour.
 Digital methods have also been used, including for examples educational videogames.